jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   cd: no such file or directory: pumping_python

-this means the folder_ I want to go to is not in the folder_ where I am
+this means the folder_ I want to go to is not in the folder_ where I am.

 ----